OSUPCVLab/PCVLabDrone2021/README.md

   - featurebase (~5GB).
   - 2 pretrained models of indoor and outdoor (each ~47MB).

+We use superglue as an advanced feature matching algorithm.
+However, due to its strict LICENSE requirements, we recommend downloading its pretrained models [here](https://github.com/magicleap/SuperGluePretrainedNetwork/tree/master/models/weights).

 ## Run UAV flight demos
 Our test flight is over this blue box area.
 Blue trajectory is our algorithm predicted UAV GPS and red is the ground truth.